 An examination of how public policy is formulated at various levels of government in the United States.
+Prerequisite: PADM 6838 or permission of the instructor

 PADM 6865 Special Topics in Public Policy 3 Credits

 A focus on selected topics in substantive policy issues.